Turn the Page: Golden Earring cover

 Dutch rock band Golden Earring released a version of the song on the 1995 album, Love Sweat.

 Metallica cover

 American heavy metal band Metallica released a version of the song as the first single from their 1998 Garage Inc. album.
-The song reached number 1 on the Billboard Hot Mainstream Rock Tracks chart for 11 consecutive weeks, the highest number of weeks Metallica has ever spent at the top until tied with Lux Aeterna in 2022; the song also reached number 2 on the Billboard Bubbling Under Hot 100.
+The song reached number one on the US Billboard Mainstream Rock Tracks chart for 11 consecutive weeks, the highest number of weeks Metallica has ever spent at the top until it tied with Lux Æterna in 2022; the song also reached number 2 on the Billboard Bubbling Under Hot 100.
 Drummer Lars Ulrich had heard the original song while driving across the Golden Gate Bridge and later commented that he thought it "had [Metallica frontman] James Hetfield all over it".
-Metallica's rendition is taken at much the same tempo as Seger's, but with a heavier feel; the saxophone melody is replaced by a high slide guitar line from Kirk Hammett.
+Metallica's rendition is taken at much the same tempo as Seger's, but with a heavier feel, and the saxophone melody is replaced by a high slide guitar line from Kirk Hammett.